avcoder/unit03-lesson12/slides.md

    - should get a Token which is stored in localStorage (see Application tab > Local Storage > http://localhost)
    - be redirected to GET / page
    - view all the existing orders

 ---
+transition: slide-left
+---

+# Exercise Passport

+1. Try incorporating the signup, the login using .ejs pages

+---